2-Naphthol: 2-Naphthol-derived dyes

 The Sudan dyes are popular dyes noted for being soluble in organic solvents.
 Several of the Sudan dyes are derived from 2-naphthol by coupling with diazonium salts.
 Sudan dyes I–IV and Sudan Red G consist of arylazo-substituted naphthols.

 Reactions

 Some reactions of 2-naphthol are explicable with reference to its tautomerism, which produces a small amount of the keto tautomer.

 One consequence of this tautomerism is the Bucherer reaction, the ammonolysis of 2-naphthol to give 2-aminonaphthalene.

 2-Naphthol can be oxidatively coupled to form BINOL, a C2-symmetric ligand popularized for use in asymmetric catalysis.

 2-Naphthol converts to 2-naphthalenethiol by reaction with dimethylthiocarbamoyl chloride via the Newman–Kwart rearrangement.
 The OH→Br conversion has been described.

-Electrophilic attack occurs characteristically at the 1-position as indicated by nitrosylation bromination, and alkylations.
+Electrophilic attack occurs characteristically at the 1-position as indicated by nitrosylation to give 1-nitroso-2-naphthol.
+Bromination and alkylations proceed with similar regiochemistry.
 Ring-opening reactions have been documented.

+Carbonation of 2-naphthol gives 2-hydroxy-1-naphthoic acid.

 Safety

-Naphthols (both the 1- and 2- isomers) are used as biomarkers for livestock and humans exposed to polycyclic aromatic hydrocarbons.
+2-Naphthol has been described as "moderately toxic".